SamuelFoc/Flat-Manager-API/README.md

-# Dockerized User database API
+# Flat-Manager REST API

-This API is used to save data about users to PSQL database.
-Everything is prepared for starting as a docker container using just one comand **docker-compose up**.
+This API is used to save data about users, activities and accomodation services amd energies to SQLite database.

-### StartUp

-- Download this repository as a **.zip**
-- Extract it and open CMD terminal in that folder
-- Run in CMD command bellow

-        docker-compose up